Trade-off: Economics

 In economics a trade-off is expressed in terms of the opportunity cost of a particular choice, which is the loss of the most preferred alternative given up.
-A tradeoff, then, involves a sacrifice that must be made to obtain a certain product, service, or experience, rather than others that could be made or obtained using the same required resources.
+A trade-off, then, involves a sacrifice that must be made to obtain a certain product, service, or experience, rather than others that could be made or obtained using the same required resources.
 For example, for a person going to a basketball game, their opportunity cost is the loss of the alternative of watching a particular television program at home.
 If the basketball game occurs during her or his working hours, then the opportunity cost would be several hours of lost work, as they would need to take time off work.

-Many factors affect the tradeoff environment within a particular country, including the availability of raw materials, a skilled labor force, machinery for producing a product, technology and capital, market rate to produce that product on a reasonable time scale, and so forth.
+Many factors affect the trade-off environment within a particular country, including the availability of raw materials, a skilled labor force, machinery for producing a product, technology and capital, a market rate to produce that product on a reasonable time scale, and so forth.

 A trade-off in economics is often illustrated graphically by a Pareto frontier (named after the economist Vilfredo Pareto), which shows the greatest (or least) amount of one thing that can be attained for each of various given amounts of the other.
 As an example, in production theory, the trade-off between the output of one good and the output of another is illustrated graphically by the production possibilities frontier.
 The Pareto frontier is also used in multi-objective optimization.
 In finance, the capital asset pricing model includes an efficient frontier that shows the highest level of expected return that any portfolio could have given any particular level of risk, as measured by the variance of portfolio return.